Exam results: What next?

 Do you have any spaces available in Clearing or Adjustment?

-We will not be recruiting applicants through Clearing this year and the College is also closed to applicants via Adjustment.
+We will not be recruiting through Clearing this year and we are closed to applicants via Adjustment.

 I have a question about my results